Book on the day Appointments

 Due to the Coronavirus outbreak, how you contact us will be different at the moment.
 This is to limit face to face contact whenever possible and help stop the spread of coronavirus.
-We are open and face to face appointments are available to all patients but you will need to please complete an Econsult, following the link here on the Website, should you wish to see a GP and for patients who are not on the internet please call 020 8269 3406 who will offer support in completing an Econsult for you.
+We are open and face to face appointments are available to all patients but you will need to please complete an Econsult, following the link here on the Website, should you wish to see a GP.
+Alternatively contact the surgery directly who will be happy to assist you in completing an Econsult.

 Patients will be contacted by a Clinician who will then triage you either by video consult or over the phone and if you need to be seen a face to face appointment will be arranged.
 For Nurses appointments please book via reception ringing the normal number.

 When arriving at the surgery please make sure you are wearing a face covering and remain social distanced in the reception area.
 A temperature check will be offered to you, should you be waiting to see a Clinician.